kpister/bamboozled_panda/README.md

                                  'receipt@email.com', #receipt email for tax refund
                                  'destination-ein' # OPTIONAL, if set: this will create an immediate grant object for the given charity
                                  ) # This will return {code: response_code, body: response_body}

+# Examples:

+# Create a donation without a destination.
+This will be used later when we create a grant.
+BamboozledPanda.create_donation(50000, 'sk_live_asdfasfasdf', 'kpister@github.com')

+# Create a donation with a destination.
+This immediately creates a connected grant.
+BamboozledPanda.create_donation(50000, 'sk_live_asdfasfasdf', 'kpister@github.com')

 BamboozledPanda.create_grant(2000, #amount in cents
                               'charity_eid' #the tax id of the charity ) # This will return {code: response_code, body: response_body}